TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 # TPT Social trading

+## Version v2024.11.26.675 (26 November, 2024)
+### Features
+* Daily fee has been replaced with Performance fee.
+High watermark logic is now applied to Performance fee;

 ## Version v2024.11.20.741 (20 November, 2024)
 ### Features
 * Added a script for resetting admin password;